We have been staying at the top of Spain close the Andorra border.

-This is a gigantic roller-coaster in the middle of the nature, with its 5.3 km ride.
-You can see the snow in the distance on the mountains, but today is a perfect day.
+This is a gigantic roller-coaster in the middle of nature, with its 5.3 km ride.
+From a distance, you can see the snow on the mountain.
+Today is a perfect day.

 Explorason then wanted a go driving around in the safari jeeps.

 He did really well at this.
 I think we had two or three laps.

 In addition, the park offers a wide variety of activities to enjoy the outdoors, and also an animal reserve where you can learn about wolves, bears and much more.
 This is in a separate location included in the ticket.

 Sadly we ran out of time as I had to return to pack and prepare to drive to Paris tomorrow.

 So after our last fantastic ride on “Tobotronc”, we left to drive back to Spain.